Pattern

 We strive to deliver the best possible service.
 However, if at any point you become unhappy or concerned about the service we provide, then you should inform us immediately so that we can do our best to resolve your concerns.
 If you have a complaint or observation about our service, please say so and follow the following steps to ensure that your concerns are resolved quickly:

-First: Please speak to the person responsible for your case.
+Please speak to the person responsible for your case.
 This includes any complaint about your bill.
-You may prefer to put your concerns in writing and if so, please send your letter or email to the person who is acting for you in the first instance.
+We often find that a telephone conversation can resolve things quickly, but you may prefer to put your concerns in writing and if so, please send your letter or email to the person who is acting for you in the first instance.
+They will then usually call you or arrange to meet with you in person to fully understand and explore the issues before responding.

-Second: If the person responsible for your case is not able to resolve matters to your satisfaction, or if you find it difficult to speak to them about your concerns, please write or call their Supervisor.
+If the person responsible for your case is not able to resolve matters to your satisfaction, or if you find it difficult to speak to them about your concerns, please write to or call their Supervisor.
+The Supervisor will usually try and speak to you on the telephone too or you can arrange to meet them in person if this is your preference.
+They will confirm their response in writing.

-Third: If you are dissatisfied by the way the Supervisor has handled your concerns, please contact the Partner in charge of the Department (Head of Department) whose contact details are available on our website.
+If you are dissatisfied with the way the Supervisor has handled your concerns or with their response, please contact the Partner in charge of the Department (Head of Department) whose contact details are available on our website.
+If the Supervisor is the Head of Department, please proceed with the Formal Complaints Procedure below.

-If after these stages your complaint remains unresolved, please contact our Head of Compliance who will investigate the matter for you.
-You can email them at ClientCare@ellisonssolicitors.com with the details or write to them at Headgate Court, Head Street, Colchester, Essex, CO1 1NP.
+If after these stages your complaint remains unresolved, please contact Sarah Rust who is our Compliance Manager, and she will investigate the matter for you.
+You can email her at ClientCare@ellisonssolicitors.com with the details or write to her at Stedman Chambers, 43 Head Street, Colchester, Essex, CO1 1NH.

 What will happen next: Formal Complaints Procedure